 For example, there were rumors in the past that CyberGhost used to log hardware IDs.
 This happened in August of 2016, and everyone was quick to conclude that something suspicious was happening.

 CyberGhost was also affected by a Typeform data breach since they used their survey software.
 However, the VPN announced that only 120 email addresses and 14 usernames contained in two surveys were compromised.
+Due to a fast “cleanup” action, none of those users suffered any exposing leaks of their sensitive data.

 Until proven otherwise, there’s no reason not to trust CyberGhost VPN.